EcomPilot/rag-lab/README.md

 The primary goal of RAG-LAB is to explore the latest RAG technologies and convert them into the most stable engineering tools.
 We aim to:

-- **Lighter**: Use **pure Python** to design tools specifically for RAG functionality without integrating unnecessary third-party packages (text segmentation, LLM integration, etc. can be done using Unstructured, Langchain, LlamaIndex, etc., or simple self implementation).
+- **Lighter**: Use **pure Python** to design tools specifically for RAG functionality without integrating unnecessary third-party packages (text chunker, LLM integration, etc. can be done using Unstructured, Langchain, LlamaIndex, etc., or **the simplified text chunker functions we provide**).
 - **Faster**: Multiple threads can be selected for acceleration.
 - **Cheaper**: Focus on **low-cost development** and achieve the **best functionality** with minimal LLM token consumption.
 - **Innovate**: Continuously integrate the latest research and advancements in RAG.